.

 His books set out information about ancient history and catastrophic.occurrences others regarded as controversial.

 He was educated in psychology and medicine, attended Edinburgh university in Scotland and Russian universities including Kharkov and Moscow.
-He came to understand that ancient Jew and Arab history was accurate.
+He came to understand that ancient Judeans and Arab history was accurate.
 His first book.Worlds in Collision.was publically available by 1950.
 It was based on information available from histories of Middle Eastern peoples.
 Here he explains Venus and Mars had approached Earth closely in B.C.E.
 1500, altering its rotation and axis and affecting its magnetic field.
 He also wrote.Ages in Chaos.in 1952, which corrects the time of events during Earth's historical beginnings..Earth in Upheaval.was released in 1955.
 It was about paleontological and geologic.evidence of ancient.major catastrophes on Earth..Oedipus and Akhnaton.came out in 1960.
 It linked Egyptian history with Greek mythology.
 His.Peoples of the Sea.book about ancient pharaohs came out in 1977.

 intravascular.adjective